Klotz95/jcfg-injection/README.md

 </tr>
 </table>
 <h2>API</h2>
-<p>jcfg-inejction offers a small data model to handle the injection of configuration documents<br>
+<p>jcfg-injection offers a small data model to handle the injection of configuration documents<br>
 The following table will give you an overview of the model.
 The data model classes doesn't have a relation to each other. </p>
 <table>